Dynamic self-loops in networks of passive and active binary elements: The combinatorics and structure of self-loops

-These two conventions prevent most duplicates, but not all: we have taken care of shifts to states with a different magnetization from the initial state, but this still leaves shifts to states with the {\em same} magnetization as the initial state.
-For our example, the loop $(2, 1, 0, 2, 0, 1)$ from state $(+1-1-1)$ can be shifted by four to obtain the transition sequence $(2, 1, 0, 1, 2, 0)$ from state $(-1+1-1)$ (Fig.~\ref{fig:margot3}).
-To deal with this issue, we assign to each of these loops a ranking composed of their initial state and the sequence of flipped hysterons: in the above example these rankings would be $100210102$ and $010210120$ (replacing all the phases $-1$ by $0$).
-We only count the loop which has the lowest ranking -- note that the rankings are only the same if the loops are exactly the same.
-This method allows us to identify one more pair of duplicates for $n_e = 3, L=6$ -- namely, the two loops described above -- bringing the final number of ($n_e=3,L=6$) fundamental self-loops down to $6$, as shown in the main text.
+The labeling and magnetization conventions limit the number of self-loop structures, but do not fully eliminate all duplicates.
+For our example, both loops $(2, 1, 0, 2, 0, 1)$ from state $(+1-1-1)$ and $(2, 1, 0, 1, 2, 0)$ from state $(-1+1-1)$ would be included, even though there are related by shifting and relabeling (Fig.~\ref{fig:margot3}).
+To select which of these to keep, we assign to each of these loops a ranking composed of the initial state and the sequence of flipped hysterons: in the above example these rankings would be $100210102$ and $010210120$ (where we replaced all the phases $-1$ by $0$ for notational convenience).
+For equivalent loops, we only include the loop with the lowest ranking.
+This allows us to identify one more pair of duplicates for $n_e = 3, L=6$ -- namely, the two loops described above -- bringing the final number of ($n_e=3,L=6$) fundamental self-loops down to $6$, as shown in the main text.

-The results are summarized in Table \ref{table:self_loops_summary} and Fig. \ref{fig:cycles_ensemble}, and emphasize the proliferation of the number of self-loop structures when $L$ and $n_e$ increase.
+We implement this procedure using a suite of numerical tools developed earlier \cite{teunisse2024transition}, and summarize the results in Table \ref{table:self_loops_summary} and Fig. \ref{fig:cycles_ensemble}.
+Our results show a rapid proliferation of the number of fundamental self-loops when $L$ and $n_e$ increase.